Younest9/okd/README.md

    -  Select 'Run on Bare Metal'
    -  Download Pull secret

-      - Using a pull secret from the Red Hat OpenShift Cluster Manager is not required.
+      >Using a pull secret from the Red Hat OpenShift Cluster Manager is not required.
 You can use a pull secret for another private registry.
 Or, if you do not need the cluster to pull images from a private registry, you can use ```{"auths":{"fake":{"auth":"aWQ6cGFzcwo="}}}``` as the pull secret when prompted during the installation.

-      - If you do not use the pull secret from the Red Hat OpenShift Cluster Manager:
+      >If you do not use the pull secret from the Red Hat OpenShift Cluster Manager:

-          - Red Hat Operators are not available.
+         > - Red Hat Operators are not available.

-          - The Telemetry and Insights operators do not send data to Red Hat.
+         > - The Telemetry and Insights operators do not send data to Red Hat.

-          - Content from the Red Hat Ecosystem Catalog Container images registry, such as image streams and Operators, are not available.
+         > - Content from the Red Hat Ecosystem Catalog Container images registry, such as image streams and Operators, are not available.